Newsletter SignupJoin our email list to receive news of our latest activities and featured items!

 ABOUT LAURA FISHER

-Author, editor, and lecturer are some the activities that arise from Fisher’s expertise in antique Americana and textiles.
+Author, editor, and lecturer are some the opportunities that have developed from Fisher’s expertise in antique Americana and textiles.
 Publications include: DIAMONDS AND BARS: The Art of the Amish People, Florian Hufnagl, Ed., Arnoldsche, Munich, Germany, 2009, presenting in English the Schlumberger Amish Quilt Collection exhibition; HOME SWEET HOME: The House in American Folk Art (Rizzoli, 2001) examining architectural images in antique quilts, hooked rugs, needlework, paintings, furniture and folk art.
 QUILTS OF ILLUSION (Hearst/Sterling Publishing, formerly Main Street Press 1988) examining the optical illusion design serendipity of antique quilt patterns; AMERICA’S GLORIOUS QUILTS (Harding and Duke, Hugh Lauter Levin, 1989) surveying quilt history.
 Picture calendars are QUILTS 2004 (Barnes & Noble) and QUILTS 1989, (Main Street Press) a poster book.

 “FOR ALL IT’S WORTH’ is Fisher’s appraisal column in the new American Quilters Society magazine The Quilt Life.
 She is also a regular contributor to the English language version of the French magazine QUILTMANIA (February 2011 MALE ENHANCEMENTS: Suit-Able Quilts).